kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 ## Prerequisites

 Complete the tutorial [Software Packaging](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-software-packaging) and upload the resulting package and scripts to your JAMF Pro distribution point before proceeding.
-For this example, we are using `Firefox`.
+For this example, we are deploying `Firefox`.

 ## Static Computer Group